dijkstracula/solvent/paper/report.md

 more sophisticated _bidirectional_ typing algorithms.

 ## From base types to logical qualifiers

+> Some transition is needed here.
+Not sure yet what it should be.
+> we should also maybe explicitly use the phrase "give up" here.

 Refinement predicates are drawn from arithmetic and relational expressions over integer, boolean, and array sorts, and conjunctions thereof.
 Their terminals